 24. Climb Secret Tiled Steps

 If you’ve ever wanted to find a hidden art gem in San Francisco, head to 16th and Moraga.
-There you can admire and walk-up the 16th Avenue Tiled Steps, a beautiful staircase made of tiles.
-It featured flowing sea up to stars.
+There you can admire and walk up the 16th Avenue Tiled Steps, a beautiful staircase made of tiles.
+It featured flowing sea up to the stars.
 Actually, if you’ve seen The OA on Netflix you might already know what I’m talking about.